University of Windsor Faculty of Law

-The Faculty of Law is a faculty of the University of Windsor in Windsor, Ontario, Canada.
+The Faculty of Law (Windsor Law) is a faculty of the University of Windsor in Windsor, Ontario, Canada.
 The first class of students matriculated in 1968, and the current building was opened in 1970.
 The Faculty has grown immensely over the past 50 years, increasing its national profile through its innovations in research and from thousands of alumni across Canada and the world.
 The 2017 endowment to the Faculty of Law was $10.2 million.
 The Faculty is also the current academic host institution of the Canadian Bar Review (CBR), the most frequently cited journal by the Supreme Court of Canada.

-The Faculty of Law embraces the principles of Access to Justice in all aspects of its operation, including its admissions policy, faculty hiring, faculty research and scholarship, and its curriculum.
-Transnational Legal issues, international trade and finance, and international law are other key area of research and teaching interest due to the Faculty's close proximity with Detroit and several universities in Michigan.

-Windsor Law is home to the Law, Technology and Entrepreneurship Clinic (LTEC), which is a clinical project conducted by several law professors who specialize in technology law.
-LTEC's goal is to provide upper year law students with a unique clinical legal education experience, and in turn support entrepreneurship and innovation in the Windsor-Essex region.
-LTEC provides community legal education workshops on aspects of business law and intellectual property law (patents, copyright and trademarks).
-In addition, LTEC provides legal services to eligible clients from across the Windsor-Essex area in matters pertaining to business law and/or intellectual property law.
-LTEC's success has grown immensely over the past years, and will continue to be a major academic and research focus for the Faculty into the future.

-Windsor Law publishes two journals: the Windsor Yearbook of Access to Justice and the student run law journal Windsor Review of Legal and Social Issues.
-Students can take advantage of faculty expertise in Aboriginal Law, Commercial/Corporate Law, Evidence Law, Fiduciary Law, Freedom of Religion & Expression, Human Rights Law, Insurance Law, Intellectual Property Law, International Law, Labour Law, Poverty Law, Remedies, and Tax Law.
+Windsor Law publishes two journals: the faculty edited Windsor Yearbook of Access to Justice and the student run law journal Windsor Review of Legal and Social Issues.
+Students can take advantage of faculty expertise in aboriginal law, commercial/corporate law, evidence law, fiduciary law, freedom of religion & expression, human rights law, insurance law, intellectual property law, international law, labour law, poverty law, remedies, and tax law.